The Truth About Parenting and Self-care

 Learning something new, training for a marathon, reading a book or starting your own garden are all healthy ways to recharge.
 These activities can give your mind something to concentrate on other than your children.

 If you feel you are on the way to parental burnout and have difficulty finding ways to balance your life, don’t hesitate to look for counseling.
 You and your children could benefit greatly from this.
 Being good at parenting and self-care is a thing.
 My colleagues at Family Therapy Associates can help you identify the pressure and negative thoughts you may be imposing on yourself, recognize your strengths and focus on creating space for self-care.
+This is a phenomenal option if you are in the Jacksonville area!

 Being a parent is hard work, some of the hardest.
 Self-care will help you to keep the peace of mind you need and be the parent you want to be.